 The purpose of visual hierarchy in web designing

-The term arrangement symbolises the positioning of the content on the webpage to give aroute to thehuman eye.
+The term arrangement symbolises the positioning of the content on a website page.
 The presentation deals with displaying of components that will give prominence to the information.

 (Click to enlarge infographic)

 Just all most industries revolve, web design is no different.
 Year by year design and concepts change.
 As a business owner, you do not want to get left behind with an old looking website.
 Stay current and stay modern to attract customers and show them you are at the cutting edge of technology and design.